Common preperiodic points for quadratic polynomials: Basic examples

 \subsection{Disjoint filled Julia sets}

 When two quadratic polynomials $f_{c_1}$ and $f_{c_2}$ have disjoint filled Julia sets, they have no common preperiodic points other than $\infty$.
-Sometimes the filled Julia sets have nontrivial intersection in $\C$, but -- when the parameters are algebraic -- the $v$-adic filled Julia sets are disjoint at some place $v$.
-Then, again, there can be no common preperiodic points other than $\infty$.
+Sometimes the filled Julia sets have nontrivial intersection in $\C$, but -- for algebraic parameters -- it may be that the $v$-adic filled Julia sets are disjoint at some place $v$.
+In that case, again, there can be no common preperiodic points other than $\infty$.
 Examples are shown in Figures \ref{over C} and \ref{at 5}.
-As we shall explain below, the filled Julia set of $f_c$ at any non-archimedean place $v$ (defined as the set of points with bounded orbit) with $|c|_v >1$ is a subset of $\{z: |z| = |c|_v^{1/2}\}$, while it is the closed unit disk whenever $|c|_v \leq 1$.
+As we shall explain in the following sections, the filled Julia set of $f_c$ at any non-archimedean place $v$ (defined as the set of points with bounded orbit in the Berkovich affine line ${\bf A}^1_v$, over the field $\C_v$) with $|c|_v >1$ is a subset of $\{z \in {\bf A}^1_v: |z|_v = |c|_v^{1/2}\}$, while it is the closed unit disk whenever $|c|_v \leq 1$.